By Artem Koval, Data Analytics and AI/ML Practice Lead, ClearScale

 - Training.
 The algorithm is fed training data.
 It learns patterns and maps between the feature and the label.
 This yields a model that can make predictions based on unseen data.
 Additional data is fed to the algorithm, so it continues to “learn” and outputs a more finely tuned model.

 - Evaluation.
 Once training is completed, the model is evaluated using the remaining data to assess its real-world performance.
-When the model draws its own conclusions based on its data sets and training, you can deploy it for prediction on real-world data in various applications.
+When the model draws its own conclusions based on its data sets and training, you can deploy it for predictive analytics on real-world data in various applications.

 ML in the Real World

 In theory, the ML process seems simple enough.
-However, there’s much more involved in using it to develop real-world applications — and in building out a comprehensive solution that meets what can often be complex, multi-faceted customer needs.
+However, there’s much more involved in using it to develop real-world applications — and in building out a comprehensive solution that meets complex, multi-faceted customer needs.

 That’s where cloud-native application development and ML experience, as well as powerful resources like those available from AWS, come into play.
-A good example is the machine learning services ClearScale did with an online floral company, which culminated in a proof of concept for a cost-effective, efficient-to-use-and-deploy recommendation engine.
+A good example is the machine learning services ClearScale performed for an online floral company.
+This project culminated in a proof of concept for a cost-effective, efficient-to-use-and-deploy recommendation engine.